Integrism (Spain): Integrism and the Church

 The Integrist doctrine has divided the Spanish priesthood.
 While most hierarchs supported the idea of Catholic unity as a catchword for conciliatory approach towards the Restoration regime, intransigence was rife amongst the lower clergy and some scholars, with incidents of bishops closing the seminaries and dismissing professors and seminarians alike.
 Only few nationally recognizable personalities of the Church, like Sardá y Salvany or José Roca y Ponsa openly sympathised with the Integrists.
 Most Spanish religious orders demonstrated at least a grade of sympathy; despite growing controversies, the Jesuits backed Integrism openly.
 From 1892 onwards the order started – initially erratically – to scale down their support.
-The final blow came in 1905, when Compañia de Jesus embraced the lesser evil principle.
+The final blow came in 1905, when Compañía de Jesus embraced the lesser evil principle.
 Inter Catolicos Hispaniae (1906) gave papal approval to the Jesuit line and left Nocedal personally shattered.
 Olazábal turned on the Jesuits when waging war against Gonzalo Coloma, the campaign which lasted until 1913.

 Around 1900 the Spanish hierarchy started to abandon their traditional strategy of influencing key individuals within the liberal monarchy and began to switch to mass mobilization, carried by means of broad popular structures and party politics.
 The Integrists, as usual reluctant to be one of many Catholic parties, despised the semi-democratic format of policy-making and refused to accept malmenorismo; as a result, in the 1910s and 1920s Partido Católico Nacional was dramatically outpaced by new breed of modern Christian-democratic organizations.
 In 1919 Integrists commenced war against a new trend, the emerging social-Catholicism, targeting syndical thought of Arboleya, Gafo and López-Dóriga; the conflict continued until the late 1920s.
 The official position of the hierarchy changed slightly in favor of Integrism in 1927, once Pedro Segura became the Primate.
 His voice on Christian syndicalism and his vision of integral re-Christianization resembled a typical Integrist concept rather than accidentalist and possibilist strategy.
 Cordial relations between Segura and some Integrists, especially Senante, continued until the late 1950s.